Ruth Law Oliver: Late career (1919–1922)

-On a morning in 1922, Law woke up to read with surprise an announcement of her retirement in the newspaper; her husband had tired of her dangerous job and had taken that step to end her flying career, and she acquiesced to his demand.
+On a morning in 1922, Law woke up to read with surprise an announcement of her retirement in the newspaper; her husband had tired of her dangerous job and had taken that step to end her flying career.
+She acquiesced to his demand.

+Post-career life (1932–1970)

 She attributed a 1932 nervous breakdown to the lack of flying, having settled down in Los Angeles, spending her days gardening.

 In 1948, Law attended a Smithsonian event in Washington, D.C. celebrating the donation of the Wright brothers' Kitty Hawk plane, despite Orville Wright's earlier refusal to teach her.
 Notwithstanding her accomplished career in aviation, she traveled by train.

 She died on December 1, 1970, in San Francisco.
 She is buried in Pine Grove Cemetery in Lynn, Massachusetts.